MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-extents.md

 ---
 title: .show extents - Azure Data Explorer
-description: This article describes the show extents command in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 05/08/2023
+description: Learn how to use the `.show extents` command to show the extents for a specified scope. ms.reviewer: orspodek ms.topic: reference ms.date: 05/23/2023
 ---

 # .show extents